RiccPicc/consequence/README.md

 TODO

 ## Customization parameters
-`consequence` let you customize paramaters for a full control of the dataset you need for your analysis.
+`consequence` lets you customize paramaters for a full control of the dataset you need for your analysis.
 The aim is to produce a consensus sequence and/or an MSA ideal for your downstream analyses.

 <details><summary><b><code>cutoff</code></b></summary>